 The trip wasn’t exactly fun, but it reinforced all my beliefs about the brand: Best damn cars for snowy roads.
 Period.

-The Audi brand couldn’t deliver on its promise when my car was in shop.
+The Audi brand couldn’t deliver on its promise when my car was in shop all the time.

 Great brands have a clear sense of purpose.

 Your brand’s purpose isn’t to make money.
-That’s the purpose of the business.
+That’s the purpose of the business… profit in the shareholder’s pockets.
 The brand needs to stand for something deeper and more meaningful than that.

 Coke-a-Cola sells sugar water, but the brand’s purpose is to spread American values around the world.
 It’s a little taste of freedom in a bottle.